leaemiliepradier/PlasForest/README.md

 Option ```-f``` will add seven columns to the output file, with the features measured for each contig.

 Option ```-v```can activate verbose mode.

+## Support
+Any issues connected with PlasForest should be addressed to Léa Pradier (lea.pradier (at) cefe.cnrs.fr).